 ARE DULLER THAN THEY APPEAR

-Sometimes the nice guy with the perfect teeth really is just a nice guy with perfect teeth.
-And sometimes the rude asshole isn’t a misunderstood genius with a heart of gold.
-Sometimes he’s just a rude asshole.
-Sometimes, if it looks like a schmuck, talks like a schmuck, and walks like a schmuck, it’s a schmuck.
+Most people are exactly what they seem to be.
+That nice guy at work with the perfect teeth: he might be a monster who secretly kills kittens for fun, but he’s probably just a nice guy with perfect teeth.
+That rude asshole you met online: he might be a misunderstood genius with a heart of gold, but he’s probably just a rude asshole.
+More often than not, if it looks like a duck, it’s a duck.
+And if it looks like a schmuck, talks like a schmuck, and walks like a schmuck, it’s a schmuck.